lhoang64/DarkDarkGo/mgmt/design_doc.md

        }
     ]
     ```
 - The seed can be in 4 states.
-It depends on how Crawler handles it and update to MGMT.
+It depends on how Crawler handles it and updates to MGMT.
   - pending
   - crawling
   - crawled
   - propagated
 - One way MGMT can do is to have a database of all seeds with their state.
 MGMT updates the database
 according to the changes that Crawler sends.
 Or MGMT can have different data structure for different states:
-a queue for pending seeds, sets for crawling, crawled, propagated.
+a queue for pending seeds, sets for crawling, crawled, propagated seeds.
 The goal is to make sure that all seeds go
 through all states.

 #### Content chunk
-- Crawler can also send MGMT content chunk metadata with stats: IP, Port of the machine and state.
+- Crawler can also send MGMT content chunk metadata with stats: IP, Port of the machine and state with `/add_chunk_metadata`
-    `/add_chunk_metadata`
     ```
     [
        {